Learning theory

 Deploy-time Learning

-The organizing framework: deployed systems adapt through repo artifacts — durable, inspectable, and verifiable — filling the gap between training and in-context learning.
+The organizing framework: deployed systems adapt through symbolic artifacts — durable, inspectable, and verifiable — filling the gap between training and in-context learning.

 - deploy-time-learning-the-missing-middle — three timescales of system adaptation; the verifiability gradient from prompt tweaks to deterministic code; concrete before-and-after examples of constraining at different grades